Bhinneka Tunggal Ika: Translation

 since the truth of Jina (Buddha) and the truth of Shiva is one.

 They are indeed different, but they are of the same kind, as there is no duality in Truth.

 This translation is based, with minor adaptations, on the critical text edition by Soewito Santoso.

 Other sources

-This idea is a constant theme throughout Mpu Tantular's writings and can also be found in his other writing, the Kakawin Arjunawijaya, verse 27.2:
+This idea is a constant theme throughout Mpu Tantular's writings and can also be found in his other writing, the Kakawin Arjunawijaya, canto 27 stanza 2: